Criminal Compliance Spain: Construction Group Case | BMC

 The criminal compliance programme became fully operational within six months of the project start.
 The AENOR certification was submitted by the group’s defence team in the judicial proceedings as evidence of the existence of adequate controls prior to the events under investigation — a key element in sustaining the criminal liability exemption under Art.
 31 bis.4 of the Penal Code.

 During the first year of operation, the whistleblower channel received seven reports.
 Three related to minor administrative irregularities that were corrected internally.
 Two flagged non-compliant practices by a different subcontractor that did not meet the established due diligence criteria, enabling the contract to be terminated preventively before any risk materialised.
-The remaining two turned out to be misclassified procedural queries.
+The remaining two turned out to be misclassified procedural queries that were redirected to the appropriate internal department.

 Results